Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 3) Risk-based ML/PAT training modules including root cause analysis, DoE, integrated bioprocess monitoring, prediction, and robust control.

-Highlights of project NIIMBL 4.1W
+Highlights of Project NIIMBL 4.1W

 -